Which is Best for Drug Rehab: Short Term or Long Term Treatment?

 When a family seeks addiction treatment, there are many choices that must be made.
 And unfortunately, there are few guides to direct those decisions.
 Families may make their best choices but the result of a drug rehab program may be relapse followed by another return to rehab.

-Short term recovery programs normally last 28 to 30 days.
+Short-term recovery programs normally last 28 to 30 days.
 For many people, the only benefit they offer is a month free from drug use.
 They often fit the parameters of health insurance policies but they fit the needs of very few addicts.
-When a person is not heavily addicted and when a break gives him or her a chance to step back from the addiction and regroup, then a short term program might help.
+When a person is not heavily addicted and when a break gives him or her a chance to step back from the addiction and regroup, then a short-term program might help.
 But for most people, this is simply not enough time to recover from the assault addictive drugs make on the body and to restore the life skills that enable a person to stay drug-free after release.
+In many cases, the individual will relapse within days of going home as they are still haunted by drug cravings and don’t have the skills to deal with difficult situations including those created by their past drug use.

-Long term programs come in many forms, from a twelve step based program with simultaneous diagnosis of secondary mental conditions to a therapeutic community.
-These long term drug rehabs can range from a few months to a year and a half or more for therapeutic communities.
-In these rehab centers, the discipline is imposed by the recovering members of the community itself, and a person works his way up to greater responsibility.
+Long-term programs come in many forms, from a twelve step based program with a simultaneous diagnosis of secondary mental conditions to a therapeutic community.
+These long-term drug rehabs can range from a couple months to a year and a half or more for therapeutic communities.
+In many of these rehab centers, the discipline is imposed by the recovering members of the community itself, and a person works his way up to greater responsibility.

 So How Long is Long Enough?

-NIDA Study: According to the US National Institute on Drug Abuse, rehabilitation programs of at least 90 days or longer are needed to give an addicted person enough time to recover.
+According to the US National Institute on Drug Abuse, longer-term programs of about 12 weeks are needed to give an addicted person enough time to recover.

-Always an Addict?
 Some philosophies of addiction treatment rehabs believe that an addict will always be an addict and must receive continuing treatment or attend meetings for years or forever.
-The Narconon addiction treatment drug rehab has developed an effective drug rehab program that can be completed in three to five months by most people.
-There are no substitute drugs used as treatment, there are no co-existing mental conditions diagnosed.
-A graduate of Narconon is not expected to attend meetings for years afterwards.
-Yet this program has a 70% success rate.
-But if you ask most rehab facilities how many people stay sober after they go home, they will state a success rate of 16 to 20%.
+The Narconon addiction treatment drug rehab has developed an effective drug rehab program that can be completed in ten to twelve weeks by most people.
+There are no long-term substitute drugs are used as treatment, there are no co-existing mental conditions diagnosed.
+A graduate of Narconon is not expected to attend meetings for years afterward.
+Yet in our five decades of helping addicts recover from addiction, countless individuals have been able to leave their addiction behind for good.

-What Makes a Narconon Rehab Center Stand Out from the Rest
+What Makes the Narconon Program Stand Out from the Rest

-The Sauna Detox Step: One of the principles of this technology is that drug residues become stored in the fatty tissues of the body and tend to not be eliminated unless the body is given the right support.
+A key discovery of Mr. Hubbard is that drug residues become stored in the fatty tissues of the body and tend to not be eliminated unless the body is given the right support.
 The Narconon New Life Detoxification, a phase of the Narconon drug rehab program, guides each recovering addict through the moderate exercise, time in a low-heat sauna and generous doses of nutritional supplements that causes this elimination to take place.
-As the toxic residues are flushed, the recovering person becomes brighter and his cravings reduce.
+As the toxic residues are flushed, the recovering person becomes brighter and per reports of those completing this step, cravings are reduced and sometimes eliminated completely.